phisko/kengine/common/systems/sfml/SfSystem.md

 ##### GUI

-If a `GameObject` is found to have a [GUIComponent](../../components/GUIComponent.md), it will be rendered as using the information held in that `GUIComponent`.
+If a `GameObject` is found to have a [GUIComponent](../../components/GUIComponent.md), it will be rendered as text using the information held in that `GUIComponent`.

 ##### Input